 If the seller emails back but does not know much about the machine, they should be able to be clearer about what is included with the machine such as manuals or pattern cards.
 Ask when was the machine last used?

 If the item if being posted, then I would ask the seller to be clear about how well the machine will be packed.
-Make sure that they will protect the ends of the machine as this is the most vulnerable to be damaged.
-Normal bubble wrap packing is NOT enough.
-Ask what will happen if the item is damaged whilst it is being delivered.
+Make sure that they will protect the ends of the machine as these are the most vulnerable parts to be damaged!
+Normal bubble wrap packing is NOT enough, not even 6 layers!
+Ask what will happen if the item is damaged whilst it is being delivered?
+How would you get compensated?
 They should have sent other machines successfully and have insurance.
 Delivery is the biggest risk. (as you will read at the end of this post).
 Make sure you are happy about the answers.
 Do not make a high bid on anything that has more risk than you can accept.
 Personally I have learnt my lesson.
 I will only buy a machine that I can collect even from a supplier.
 Having to send back a machine by courier is a big hassle.

 Your enquiries will give you a better understanding of what is being offered and what price that would be worth to you.
 If you are still interested put in a low bid and put the item on your watch list. ( You may not want to bid on any other items… just in case!)